MaastrichtU-IDS/fair-enough-metrics/README.md

 1. Fork this repository
 2. Change the API settings in `api/config.py`
 3. Use the existing tests python files in the `metrics` folder to start writing FAIR metrics tests!
+4. Start your FAIR metrics tests API with `docker-compose`!